Introduction

 Hospitality businesses

 Where containers are being sold in a closed-loop environment – for instance in pubs or restaurants – those operators will not have to charge the deposit where the drink is consumed on site.
-However, they will be obliged to arrange collection and return of the containers to the DMO.
+However, they will be obliged to arrange collection and return of the containers to the DMOs.
 If these businesses do charge their customers deposits, or sell drinks for off-site consumption, they will be obliged to host return points.

 Exemptions